Return an ArrayList in Java

 - Return an ArrayList From a Static Function in Java

-In this tutorial, we will return an ArrayList from a function inside a class in Java.
+In this tutorial, our focus is on returning an ArrayList from a function within a Java class.

 Return an ArrayList From a Non-Static Function in Java